Project: Dupplin Solar Farm

 Introduction

-Dupplin Solar and BESS Farm is expected to generate up to 95m Kilowatt hours(kWh) of renewable energy per year
+Dupplin Solar Farm is expected to generate up to 97m Kilowatt hours(kWh) of renewable energy per year

 Status